wanggy-cs/BAG/README.md

 # BAG
-Code and data are all in the master branch
+Code and data are all in the master branch.